 I am not kidding when I say I wake up every Saturday morning and enjoy a big batch of today’s recipe.
 I am an early bird, so I usually wake up hours before everyone else (i.e. my husband), even on the weekends.
 And since I am up pretty early, I get hungry before him too.
 While I love weekend breakfast items like pancakes, eggs, bacon, etc. I usually don’t feel like dealing with the hassle of making it.
 So I make this high protein peanut butter cup oatmeal for a special weekend breakfast instead!

 This high protein peanut butter cup oatmeal is simple to make and easy to clean up, too.
 I started making it higher in protein to help keep me full and satisfied longer.
 On the week days I typically eat 3 meals and 2-3 snacks, while on the weekends I typically just eat 3 larger meals.
 For no specific reason, it is just what I prefer!

 Oatmeal and banana are a great source of fiber, and this oatmeal is chock full of healthy fats from the chocolate and peanut butter.
-I started adding PB2 to to the oatmeal to get more of a peanut flavor and enjoyed the extra boost in protein it gave it too.
-Then I started adding egg whites and it has become PERFECT.
-I finally felt full all morning long, plus the egg whites added a fluff factor to the oatmeal that is impossible to beat!
+I started adding peanut butter to to the oatmeal to get more of a peanut flavor and enjoyed the extra boost in protein it gave it too.
+Then I started adding eggs and it has become PERFECT.
+I finally felt full all morning long, plus the eggs added a fluff factor to the oatmeal that is impossible to beat!

 Have you ever tried adding egg whites to your oatmeal?
 I promise you cannot taste it!
-Just make sure you keep stirring once you add the egg whites, otherwise you will get scrambled eggs in your oatmeal.
+Just make sure you keep stirring once you add the eggs, otherwise you will get scrambled eggs in your oatmeal.
 And that, my friend, is gross.

 - ⅓ cup rolled oats (use gluten free certified, if needed)